hansaplasst/ESP32-Captive-Portal-framework/README.md

 3. Configure `BAUDRATE` and `DEBUG_LEVEL` in: `platformio.ini`
 4. Modify and/or upload `/data/*` files using:`pio run --target uploadfs`
 5. Flash firmware via PlatformIO or via `pio run`
-6. Open your phone's network settings and connect to `DeviceHostname`
+6. Open your phone's network settings and connect to `esp32-portal`
 7. Open serial monitor to see debug logs

 ## Operation